ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

    HPC-Stack
-      The `HPC-stack <https://github.com/NOAA-EMC/hpc-stack>`__ is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.
+      The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.

    HRRR
-      `High Resolution Rapid Refresh <https://rapidrefresh.noaa.gov/hrrr/>`.
+      `High Resolution Rapid Refresh <https://rapidrefresh.noaa.gov/hrrr/>`__.
 The HRRR is a NOAA real-time 3-km resolution, hourly updated, cloud-resolving, convection-allowing atmospheric model, initialized by 3km grids with 3km radar assimilation.
 Radar data is assimilated in the HRRR every 15 min over a 1-h period adding further detail to that provided by the hourly data assimilation from the 13km radar-enhanced Rapid Refresh.

    IC/LBC
       Initial conditions/lateral boundary conditions

    LAM
-      Limited Area Model.
+      Limited Area Model, formerly known as the "Stand-Alone Regional Model," or SAR.
 LAM grids use a regional (rather than global) configuration of the FV3 dynamical core.

+   LBC
+      Lateral boundary conditions.

    MPI
       MPI stands for Message Passing Interface.
 An MPI is a standardized communication system used in parallel programming.
 It establishes portable and efficient syntax for the exchange of messages and data between multiple processors that are used by a single computer program.
 An MPI is required for high-performance computing (HPC).